Vladimir Putin’s Youngest Daughter Yekaterina Tikhonova Makes Her First Appearance On Russian Television

 — BBC Monitoring (@BBCMonitoring) December 7, 2018

-While Putin chose late in 2015 not to confirm or deny the reports that Tikhonova was his daughter, Business Insider wrote that Manfred Mohab, the World Rock ‘n’ Roll Federation’s president for legal affairs, confirmed to Reuters in 2017 that the two were indeed father and daughter.
+While Putin chose, late in 2015, not to confirm or deny the reports that Tikhonova was his daughter, Business Insider wrote that Manfred Mohab, the World Rock ‘n’ Roll Federation’s president for legal affairs, confirmed to Reuters in 2017 that the two were indeed father and daughter.

 Aside from Yekaterina Tikhonova, Vladimir Putin has a second daughter, Maria Putin, who, according to a 2014 report from the U.K.’s Channel 4, was living at the time on a suburban golf course in Surrey.
-Rumors had suggested the Russian president also had a third daughter with his girlfriend in 2015, though his administration went on record to deny said reports.
+Rumors had suggested that the Russian president also had a third daughter with his girlfriend in 2015, though his administration went on record to deny said reports.
 Putin did, however, make references to having two daughters and a grandchild in previous media statements, despite not having mentioned them by name.

-According to Business Insider, Putin was married to Tikhonova’s mother for 29 years before he filed for divorce in 2013.
+According to Business Insider, Putin was married to Tikhonova’s mother for 29 years.
+He filed for divorce in 2013.